EnricoMendez/lines_vineyard/README.md

 # lines_vineyard
 ROS package for research of crop row detection in vineyards.
 Worked in ROS Noetic.

+## Repository content

+bags: contains rosbags recorded during the research test
+images: contains images for the README
+launch:
+rviz_config: contains the Rviz configuration use during the research
+scripts: is where the code developed is located
+test_videos: contains videos of the execution of the code in a physical robotic platform
+worlds:

 ## Installation
 To follow this guide is ROS Noetic already installed.